massclown/HalfSwordTrainerMod/README.md

 Use `Z` the on-screen button to freeze/unfreeze all the NPCs that were spawned by the game or by you.
 Will not prevent new ones from spawning, or affect these new ones (until you try freezing/unfreezing them again).

 ### Slow motion

 Use `M` to toggle Slow Motion mode, and `[` and `]` to decrease and increase slow motion speed.

 * If Slow Motion is on, then the speed change will be applied immediately.

 * Otherwise, selected speed will be applied after Slow Motion is enabled

+It may crash the game if you change the game speed too often or in the middle of a fight.

 ### Other good things

 * UE4SS also enables the Unreal Engine console, which can be shown by pressing `F10` or `@`.
 It is useful to change video settings that are not exposed in Half Sword original UI.
     * When you know which settings you like, you can save then in the game's `.ini` files in `%LOCALAPPDATA%\HalfSwordUE5\Saved\Config\Windows\Engine.ini` or other config files in that folder (so most probably in `C:\Users\%USERNAME%\AppData\Local\HalfSwordUE5\Saved\Config\Windows\`)